-- 2.1 This document relates to the Bassetlaw Plan (Local Plan).
-The Local Plan sets out proposed strategic policies (including site allocations) and thematic policies, which are focused on various topics for development management purposes.
+- 2.1 This HRA report relates to the Publication (Regulation 19) version of the Bassetlaw Local Plan (August 2021).
+As well as the Vision and Strategic Objectives, the Local Plan sets out a total of 58 proposed strategic policies, site allocation policies and thematic policies, which are focused on various topics for development management purposes.
 These policies set out the requirements that development within the District should meet.
 The Plan contains the following sections:

 - 1. Introduction.

-- Structure of the Draft Bassetlaw Local Plan.
+- 2. Structure of the Draft Bassetlaw Local Plan.

 - Context.

 - 4. Bassetlaw Vision and Objectives.

 - 5. A Spatial Strategy for Bassetlaw.

 - 6. Delivering Economic Prosperity.

 - 7. Living Communities.

 - 8. Local Character and Distinctiveness.

-- 9. Healthy Communities.
+- Healthy Communities.

 - 10. Greening Bassetlaw.

 - 11. Transport and Connectivity.

 - 12. Infrastructure and Delivery.

+- 13. Implementation and Monitoring.

-- 13. Monitoring Framework.
+- 14. Monitoring Framework.